joel-yap/sci-med-site/README.md

 # Science of Medicine Website

 ## Description
-This is a basic website created to show information about sample medical treatments.
+This is a website created to educate readers about the history of medicine, explain how diseases and various medicines work, and provide a sortable search list with examples of medical treatments.

 ## Installation
 The project can be opened in Visual Studio and run as a local website using the default Run option (ILS Express (Google Chrome)).